 So how can you craft a compelling call to action that your reader will click?
 Here are some tips:

-- Mention the benefit.
-Remind the reader what will happen for him when he clicks.
+Mention the benefit.
+Remind the reader what will happen for them when they click.
 Using numbers helps.
 “Click now to save 20%!”

-- Personalize with I/me/my pronouns.
-To increase the personal connection to the action, use language the reader would use himself.
+Personalize with I/me/my pronouns.
+To increase the personal connection to the action, use language the reader would use themselves.
 For example, “See my credit score” is far more emotionally satisfying than “See credit score.”

 Does it really matter if you use an exclamation point or not?
 What about if we change the word “Order” to “Buy”?
 While these seem like trivial edits, the results could surprise you.
 When possible, choose two good options for a CTA and split test them to see which one generates better click-through rates.
 If you need help setting this up, your email provider or website developer can help.